sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     This command will redeploy only the `helloworld` application.
 No changes have been made in `web` so no need to redeploy it.

-11. Try to access `helloworld` again (in a browser) in both ways – directly, and through the `web` application router.
+10. Try to access `helloworld` again (in a browser) in both ways – directly, and through the `web` application router.

 #### RESULT

-- If you try to access it directly, a `401 Unauthorized` response is still displayed due to lack of authorization token (expected behavior).
+- If you try to access it directly, a `401 Unauthorized` response is displayed due to lack of authorization token (expected behavior).

 - If you try to access it through the app router, it results in a `403 Forbidden` response due to missing permissions.
 To get these permissions, you need to create a role collection containing the role `Viewer` and assign this role to your user.
 You can do this only from the SAP BTP cockpit.